-The predicted maximum annual mean ground level ammonia concentrations and nitrogen deposition rates at the discrete receptors for the proposed scenario are shown in Table 6.
-In this table, predicted ammonia concentrations or nitrogen deposition rates that are in excess of the Natural Resources Wales upper threshold (8% of Critical Level or Load for a SAC/SSSI and 100% of Critical Level or Load for an AW) are coloured red.
-Concentrations that are in the range between the Natural Resources Wales lower and upper thresholds (1% to 8% for a SAC/SSSI and 50% to 100% for an AW) are coloured blue.
+The predicted maximum annual mean ground level ammonia concentrations and nitrogen deposition rates are shown in Table 6.
+In this table, predicted ammonia concentrations and nitrogen deposition rates that are in excess of the Natural Resources Wales upper threshold percentages (8% of Critical Level or Load for a SSSI/SAC and 100% of Critical Level or Load for a non-statutory site) are coloured red.
+Ammonia concentrations and nitrogen deposition rates in the range between the Natural Resources Wales lower and upper threshold percentages (1% and 8% for a SSSI/SAC and 50% and 100% for a non-statutory site) are coloured blue.

-Contour plots of the predicted maximum annual mean ammonia concentration and the maximum nitrogen deposition rate for the proposed scenario are shown in Figures 6a and 6b.
+Contour plots of the predicted ground level maximum annual mean ammonia concentration and the maximum nitrogen deposition rate for the low resolution detailed modelling are shown in Figures 6a and 6b.